 If you’re having overnight guests during the holidays, pre-plan breakfasts, lunches and dinners and shop in advance so you’ll have all your groceries on hand.
 This is a great list to keep in your holiday planner for reference next year.

-If waste-free isn’t completely doable, you can still be “waste mindful.”
+If a zero waste holiday isn’t completely doable, you can still be “waste mindful.”
 While the average American throws away 25% more during the weeks between Thanksgiving and New Years, you can easily ensure your family isn’t part of this statistic through planning and creativity.

 ACCEPT OFFERS TO HELP